-An x-ray (radiograph) is a noninvasive medical test that helps physicians diagnose and treat medical conditions.
-Imaging with x-rays involves exposing a part of the body to a small dose of ionizing radiation to produce pictures of the inside of the body.
-DXA is most often performed on the lower spine and hips and is a reliable scan in the diagnoses of osteoporosis.
-Source: RadiologyInfo
+An X-ray (radiograph) is a non-invasive medical test that helps physicians diagnose and treat medical conditions.
+Imaging with X-rays involves exposing a part of the body to a small dose of ionising radiation to produce pictures of the inside of the body.
+DXA is most often performed on the lower spine and hips and is a reliable scan in the diagnosis of osteoporosis.

 What is Osteoporosis

-Today, Doctors are better equipped to detect and treat bone loss in its earliest stages, to either prevent the disease, or lessen its impact.
+Today, doctors are better equipped to detect and treat bone loss in its earliest stages to prevent the disease or lessen its impact.
 Several drug therapies are presently available and have been shown to be clinically effective in slowing down or reversing the bone loss process.
 The diagnosis and treatment of osteoporosis should begin with an objective, quantifiable measurement of the patient’s bone mass or bone density.
-Bone densitometry using DEXA (Dual-Energy X-ray Absorptiometry)/ WCT (Quantitative Computerised Tomography), is a simple, safe, reliable, painless and cost effective method to measure bone mass or bone density.
+Bone densitometry using DEXA (Dual-Energy X-ray Absorptiometry)/ WCT (Quantitative Computerised Tomography), is a simple, safe, reliable, painless and cost-effective method to measure bone mass or bone density.

 Uncontrollable Risk Factors

 - Being over the age of 50

 - Low body weight/being small and thin

 - Broken bones or height loss